Make I-45 Better Coalition

 Houston Reps: Extend Comment Period, September-October 2020

-Several elected officials request more time to comment on the Final Environmental Impact Statement before TxDOT issues the Record of Decision.
+Several elected officials request extra time to comment on the Final Environmental Impact Statement.

 2020-09-30 CM Karla Cisneros FEIS Comment Extension (pdf)